 If you’ve received the survey results and are concerned by the defects uncovered, you may begin to re-think the purchase.
-Whether there was a red condition rating in your homebuyers survey or serious structural problems highlighted in the structural survey, you might be thinking, “What do I do now?”.
+Whether there was a red condition rating in your homebuyers survey or serious structural problems highlighted in the building survey, you might be thinking, “What do I do now?”.

 It should be noted that some problems can be easily fixed.
 To cover themselves, many surveyors highlight common and obvious issues that shouldn’t need much work.
 Don’t be scared off by these as they’re to be expected.
 Only major issues should require renegotiation with the seller.
 If there are no defects that require a lot of time and money to solve or if the report was overall positive, it’s not recommended to negotiate a house price down as the seller may immediately reject the deal.